atomable/atomable/docs/cli-reference.md

 *******************************************************************************

 ## help
+Outputs the usage instructions for all commands or the provided command.

 _aliases: h, --help, -h_

-Outputs the usage instructions for all commands or the provided command
 #### Usage
 ```
 atomable help <command-name (Default: all)> <options...>